The easiest tuna pasta recipe around

 Then everyone gets the ingredients they like.

-As this is such a quick and cheap recipe made with non-perishable ingredients (dried pasta, tinned sweetcorn, Hellmann’s mayo, tinned tuna), this makes it a very good recipe for busy students and workers.
+As this is such a quick and cheap recipe made with non-perishable ingredients (dried pasta, tinned sweetcorn, Hellmann’s mayo, canned tuna).
+This makes it a very good recipe for busy students and workers.

 It is also good to eat cold if you have any leftovers (like when you get back from the pub!).